 For renters living in an apartment amid the coronavirus crisis, a once-cozy bedroom may be feeling cramped, especially if they’re working from home.
 But there’s good news, unless they live in St. Louis or Los Angeles.

-As some Americans fled cities because of the crisis, the cost of renting a one-bedroom apartment fell in July 2020, compared with the same period last year, in 35 of the 100 largest U.S. metros.
-Renters looking to upgrade to a two-bedroom may be able to do so for cheaper, according to the latest MagnifyMoney research.
+As some Americans fled cities because of the crisis, the cost of renting one-bedroom and two-bedroom apartments fell in at least a quarter of the 100 largest U.S. metros year over year.
+That means, according to the latest MagnifyMoney research, that renters looking to upgrade to a two-bedroom may be able to do so for cheaper.

 That, of course, depends on where you live.
 Here’s what we found.